acrlabs/simkube/docs/infra/github-runners.md

 ```

 ## SimKube custom GitHub Actions
-We have a set of custom GitHub actions for running SimKube in CI.
+ACRL maintains a set of custom GitHub actions for running SimKube in CI.

 - for more visit the [simkube-ci-actions](https://github.com/acrlabs/simkube-ci-action) repo
 - or see an example in our [Run SimKube in CI](./ci-sim.md) quick start guide